prenticelab/SPLASH/README.md

 ## References
 --------------------
-* Cramer, W. and I. C. Prentice (1988) Simulation of regional soil moisture deficits on a European scale, Norsk Geografisk Tidsskrift - Norwegian Journal of Geography, 42:2-3, pp. 149-151.
+* Cramer, W. and I. C. Prentice (1988) Simulation of regional soil moisture deficits on a European scale, _Norsk Geografisk Tidsskrift - Norwegian Journal of Geography_, 42:2-3, pp. 149-151.